adamcreed/Mystery-Word/README.md

 ## Requirements

-The game's reads from "/usr/share/dict/words" to generate it's word list.
+The game's reads from "/usr/share/dict/words" to generate its word list.

 ## Release History